How should you design them?

 While we are on the topic of design, for the best results, use professional design software such as Adobe Photoshop, InDesign, or Illustrator.
-Also ensure that your closed artwork file respects all the items on the checklist for print-ready artwork.
+Also ensure that your saved artwork file adheres to all the items on our checklist for creating print-ready artwork.
 If you are not comfortable with the respective design software, we recommend you make use of our professional design services.
-This is crucial, as a poor design can, in fact, harm the overall impact of your brand.

 What Can I Expect?

-B-Flute Flutes give strength and structure to boxes, serving as a protector, insulator and cushioning device.
+B-Flute The flutes give strength and structure to the boxes, serving as a protector, insulator and cushioning device.
 B-Flute is a 3.2mm thick corrugated fibreboard material that provides a sturdy, rigid surface for printing.

 Are the stacking cubes strong enough to support items?